JurajKubelka/GT-Collaborate/doc/Infrastructure and Design Overview.md

 Process: Developers can pre-select cases by adding a tag called `sprint` to any opened case using the FogBugz website.

+## Pharo Sprint Server

+Trantor for communciation with clients:
+- based on commands that are shared among computers
+- each client keeps a local copy

+Trantor Commands:
+- Updated Case List - return a list of cases.
+Each client has to add/update/remove given cases
+- Case Status Change - return a case status change according to Case Statuses During Pharo Sprint

+The server will communcate with FogBugz using WebHooks if possible.

 ## Case Assignment

 Input: